Identity-numbers/bridge-generator/README.md

 # About

-The bridge generator will take a Starting Number, chop it up in a large variety of smaller numbers and use the pieces with addition and subtraction to reach the preferred End Number.
+The Bridge-Generator will take a Starting Number, chop it up in a large variety of smaller numbers and use the pieces with addition and subtraction to reach the preferred End Number.

 A genetic algorithm will be used to filter, promote and reach the smallest amounts of steps to reach a fitness stressed solution that fits the End Number.